 How to watch Summerlin South in the Little League World Series

-Summerlin South needs one more win to reach the U.S. championship game in the Little League World Series at Williamsport, Pennsylvania.
+Summerlin South will get one more chance to reach the U.S. championship game of the Little League World Series.

-The Nevada team, representing the Mountain Region, will get its first chance when it meets Fairfield, Connecticut, of the Metro Region at noon Wednesday.
-Both are 3-0, the only remaining undefeated teams in the modified double-elimination LLWS.
+The Nevada team, the Mountain Region champion, will play Southeast Region champ Irmo, South Carolina, at 4 p.m.
+Thursday in the losers bracket final at Williamsport, Pennsylvania.
+The winner will meet Fairfield, Connecticut, at noon Saturday in the U.S. title game.

-The winner will advance to the U.S. championship game Saturday.
-The loser will play Thursday with another chance to reach the title game.
+Connecticut defeated Summerlin South 7-3 on Wednesday to advance to Saturday’s game.
+The loss was Summerlin South’s first in 14 postseason games and dropped it to 3-1 in the LLWS.

 Up next: